-Depending on what dropship app you use, custom profiles might be automatically created.
+Custom profiles might be automatically created depending on what dropship app you use.
 Each dropshipping app comes with a unique set of shipping standards and practices.
 You should use one dropshipping app at a time to avoid conflicting rates at checkout.
-And make sure your shipping rates are set up on your website to cover the cost of shipping, particularly if the drop shipping company bills you separately for the cost of shipping.
+And make sure your shipping rates are set up on your website to cover the shipping cost, particularly if the drop shipping company bills you separately for the cost of shipping.

 Customers who order from your shop will see the rates from whichever profile the products they are purchasing are set within your shipping settings.
 If an order includes products that ship from various locations or profiles, the shipping rates for each shipment are added together at checkout to create a total rate.

 When you have multiple shipping profiles and a customer orders products from more than one profile, Shopify normally combines the shipping rates and shows them to your customers at checkout.
-To handle it accurately, you will have to use an app that lets you create multiple rules to allow you to always charge exactly what you want.
-You can use the Multi-Carrier Shipping Label app if all your products were in a single profile.
+To handle it accurately, you will have to use an app that lets you create multiple rules always to charge what you want.
+You can use the Multi-Carrier Shipping Label app if all your products are in a single profile.
 When there is a single profile, you can adjust the rules to skip the small product from shipping.

 Local pick up

 In order for local pick-up to work, your product inventory will need to be added to the respected location.
 Could you clarify if the inventory is set to the correct location?
 I’d also recommend reviewing the Shopify document on Local Pickup to ensure you have all the correct settings in place for this feature to work.
-Notice that the local delivery methods include both, local pickup and local delivery, both of which can’t be changed once the order is finalized by the customer.
+Notice that the local delivery methods include both local pickup and local delivery, which can’t be changed once the customer finalizes the order.

-While it is not possible to remove the “Shipping” option from the checkout page, you can ensure your customers can not place shippable orders by deleting and/or removing any shipping zones/rates.
+While removing the “Shipping” option from the checkout page is not possible, you can ensure your customers can not place shippable orders by deleting and/or removing any shipping zones/rates.
 You will only want local pick-up rates to appear in your shipping settings.